West Australian Football League: Post-war

 In 1952, the Avon Valley Football Association applied to enter a team in the WANFL, following concerns about its players being poached by Perth-based teams.
 It would have been based at Northam's Jubilee Oval.
 The proposal was raised again in 1954 but did not proceed.

-South Fremantle were without dispute one of the strongest teams in Australia during much of the period 1947 to 1954, not only winning 6 premierships but also defeating many touring sides from Victoria and South Australia.
+South Fremantle were without dispute one of the strongest teams in Australia during much of the period 1947 to 1954, not only winning six premierships but also defeating many touring sides from Victoria and South Australia.

-From 1956 to 1961 it would be East Perth's turn to dominate the WAFL with them featuring in all 6 Grand Finals of this period and coming out with 3 victories.
-Their team featured Graham Farmer who would leave at the end of the '61 season and carve out a reputation in the VFL as one of the game's greatest ever players.
+From 1956 to 1961 it would be East Perth's turn to dominate the WAFL with them featuring in all six Grand Finals of this period and coming out with three victories.
+Their team featured Graham Farmer who would leave at the end of the 1961 season and carve out a reputation in the VFL as one of the game's greatest ever players.

 The 1960s saw crowds get bigger and bigger, as WAFL football captured the hearts and minds of the WA public like never before, and in the 1970s and early 1980s it was easily the biggest show in town.

 However, during this period more and more star WAFL players were looking to head to the Victorian Football League (VFL), enticed by the bigger money and the fact that it was more and more gaining a reputation as the "big" league.

 This is perhaps best evidenced in that Victoria (i.e. the VFL representative team) had by far the best record in interstate games for a long time.
-But in 1977, when the first proper State of Origin match was played, it saw Western Australia inflict its biggest defeat on a Victorian team.
+But in 1977, when the first proper State of Origin match was played, it saw Western Australia inflict its biggest defeat on Victoria.

 East Perth's 1961 loss to Swan Districts would see that side's first-ever premiership.
 Captain/coached by Haydn Bunton, Jr., they became the team of the early 1960s when they followed it up in 1962 and 1963 to make it three in a row.

 The dominating sides of the late 1960s and early 1970s were the three Perth teams.
-Perth won 3 in a row from 1966 to 1968, and West Perth won in 1969 and 1971 captain/coached by Graham Farmer who had returned from over east.
-All 5 of these grand final wins came at the expense of East Perth who earned the bridesmaid tag in this era.
+Perth won three in a row from 1966 to 1968, and West Perth won in 1969 and 1971 captained and coached by Graham Farmer who had returned from over east.
+All five of these grand final wins came at the expense of East Perth who earned the bridesmaid tag in this era.
 However East Perth finally won through in the 1972 grand final.

 After 1972 the competition was more evenly matched with every team winning a grand final over the next 10 years.

 At this time crowds were as big as they ever were.
-The 1979 grand final was played before a record crowd of 52,781 and saw East Fremantle defeat archrivals South Fremantle.
+The 1979 grand final was played before a record crowd of 52,781 and saw East Fremantle defeat South Fremantle.